The Claim Competitors Make — And Why the Science Disagrees

 Why Colorado Springs Garage Floors is the Better Choice

 Colorado Springs Garage Floors is a local, family-operated company focused on doing the basics exceptionally well.
-That starts with listening to what you want from your space, helping you choose a finish that fits your style and budget, and then preparing the concrete the right way.
+That starts with listening to what you want from your space, helping you choose a finish that fits your space and your long-term goals, and then preparing the concrete the right way.
 Our crews use dust-controlled diamond bit grinding to create an ideal profile for adhesion, repair cracks and spalls, and clean the surface thoroughly before any coating goes down.
 With more than 16 years serving homeowners and businesses across the region, we’ve built our reputation on quality workmanship, clear communication, and floors that perform in Colorado’s unique climate.
 Just check out our 5 star reviews on Google!

 Garage floor epoxy is better is a false claim.
 Polyaspartic coatings are a smarter long-term choice for most garages and work areas.
 They cure quickly, resist hot-tire pickup, and stand up to oil, road salts, and common household chemicals.
 Because polyaspartic is UV stable, it won’t yellow or chalk in sunlight the way many epoxies can.
 The finish is dense and non-porous, so cleanup is simple and the floor keeps its consistent look year after year.
 Add in the wide range of colors and decorative flake blends, and you get a floor that’s as attractive as it is durable.